DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

   - Linux: Open a terminal and type in `sudo apt-get install git` to get the command line tools.
   - Mac: Download [GitHub for Mac](https://mac.github.com/).
   - Windows: Download [GitHub for Windows](https://windows.github.com/).
-- [**Google App Engine SDK.**](https://cloud.google.com/appengine/downloads) You need GAE to test this site on your own computer.
-Make sure to get the Python version.
-Also, make sure you say yes when it asks you if you want shortcuts to the command line tools.

 ### Step 2: Download the Repository

-Open up a terminal and type in `mkdir github` (you are making a folder called "github") press enter, then type `cd github` (you are opening that folder).
+Open up a terminal or command prompt and type in `mkdir github` (you are making a folder called "github") press enter, then type `cd github` (you are opening that folder).
 If you already have a folder where you keep your projects, `cd` to that folder instead.

-If you are using Windows and do not have access to a terminal, you can create a folder normally by right clicking in the directory you would like, and clicking create folder.
-Then skip the next to steps and see **.

 Type in `git clone https://github.com/DHSDevelopersClub/club-website.git` and press enter.  (you can use SSH too, if you like, it doesn't matter)